spacemeshos/protocol/intro.md

 ## Mining

+<a name="post"></a>
 ### Proof of Space-time

 In Spacemesh, a Proof of Space-time (abbreviated PoST) is how a miner establishes eligibility to produce blocks and participate in consensus.
-These proofs have two phases: an initial phase, where a miner allocates a chunk of hard drive space to the protocol, and commits to the contents of that space; and an ongoing phase, where the miner must submit a new proof of ongoing eligibility each epoch.
-See [Mining](mining/01-overview.md) for more information.
+These proofs have two phases.
+In the initial phase, known as the _initialization phase,_ a miner allocates a chunk of hard drive space to the protocol, and commits to the contents of that space.
+The space is filled with cryptographic junk such that for the duration that this space is committed to Spacemesh it cannot be used for any other purpose.
+This hard drive space is the _space_ component of the _space-time_ resource that underlies a Proof of Space-time.

+In the ongoing phase, known as the _execution phase,_ the miner must submit a new proof of ongoing eligibility each epoch.

+See [Mining](mining/01-overview.md) for more information on how these proofs are generated and utilized.

 ### Producing blocks

-Once a miner has successfully generated and submitted an eligibility proof, the process of actually producing blocks is relatively straightforward: they collect transactions into a local transaction pool, and once per layer, assemble them into blocks and broadcast those blocks to the network.
+Once a miner has successfully generated and submitted an eligibility proof, the process of actually producing blocks is relatively straightforward.
+The miner can calculate which layers in a given epoch they are eligible to produce blocks.
+(The number of layers during which they are eligible, and thus, the number of blocks they produce in each epoch, will vary depending upon the total number of miners, but the epoch size is set sufficiently large that, unless the number of miners becomes enormous, each miner will be eligible to produce multiple blocks per epoch.)

+Miners collect transactions into a local transaction pool, and once per eligible layer they assemble them into blocks and broadcast those blocks to the network.
 See [Mining](mining/01-overview.md) for more information on this process.

 ## Consensus

-Consensus in the Spacemesh protocol consists of several independent components that work together to allow each network node to independently arrive at the same canonical view of blocks and transactions (given the same or similar information).
+Consensus in the Spacemesh protocol consists of several independent components that work together to allow each network node to independently arrive at the same canonical view of blocks and transactions in a [Byzantine Fault Tolerant-fashion](https://en.wikipedia.org/wiki/Byzantine_fault), i.e., even if those nodes haven't seen precisely the same information at precisely the same time.
 What follows is a very brief overview; see Consensus [LINK forthcoming] for more information.

 ### Tortoise and Hare